-• Check-in begins at 10:00am.
+• Check-in begins at 1:00 pm.

-• Trailer Drop
+Trailer Drop

-- o Unit trailers (one per Unit per campsite) will be placed in the trailer staging area. - o The ranger staff will take your trailer to your campsite. - Any troop or personal gear not in a trailer will need to be taken to the campsite by the campers using the two-wheeled carts available at camp. - Please have everything you need either in or out of the trailer (as appropriate) upon your arrival at camp.
+- o Unit trailers (one per Unit per campsite) will be placed in the trailer staging area. - o The ranger staff will take your trailer to your campsite. - o Any troop or personal gear not in a trailer will need to be taken to the campsite by the campers.
+Two-wheeled carts may be available at camp depending on demand. - O Please have everything you need either in or out of the trailer (as appropriate) upon your arrival at camp.
 For safety reasons we will not allow access to trailers in the parking lot. - Unit Trailers that DO NOT have a trailer jack WILL NOT be moved onto camp property.
 The decision to move will be left to the ranger's discretion.

-Troop Guide
+• Troop Guide